bentoco/bentoco/README.md

-🏡 Brazilian, Based inland of São Paulo.
+🏡 Brazilian, based inland of São Paulo. <br>
 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/bentoco/) or [bentoco@outlook.com.br](mailto:bentoco@outlook.com.br) <br>
  ⚡ Fun fact: I have a cat named Kurt :cat:.
 When I was 7 years old a gas truck hit me, which is why I'm so weird :feelsgood: <br>